ronnieotieno/kwg-Assignment/README.md

 # KWG Assignment

 The App uses a set of Android Jetpack libraries plus Retrofit to dispay data from REST API.
+The App uses Kotlin.

 ### Prerequisites

-The project has all required dependencies in the build.gradle file.
+The project has all required dependencies in the gradle files.
+Add the Project to Android Studio or Intelij and build.All the required dependencies will be downloaded and installed.

 ## Architecture